Marine Reserve Monitoring

 The Pitcairn Islands are a British Overseas Territory which now makes up one of the world’s largest protected marine reserves.
 However, enforcement of the rules involving the reserve is expensive and difficult to manage.
 Previously, the traditional methods of monitoring and enforcement using patrol vessels and aircraft had proved to be both expensive and ineffective and the UK government were looking for a better system to monitor and enforce the boundary.

-The Pew Charitable Trusts1 has funded the continued monitoring of the Pitcairn Islands marine reserve in the central Pacific, which constitutes the entire Pitcairn Island Exclusive Economic Zone, since January 2015.
-OceanMind, with its advanced monitoring and data analysis technology to interpret vessel behaviour, was chosen to conduct a pilot surveillance project in the Pitcairn Islands to determine if technology assisted analysis and remote sensing capabilities could provide insights into what is happening in remote areas of UK sovereign waters in partnership with The Pew Charitable Trusts and the British government.
+The Pew Charitable Trusts1 has supported the continued monitoring of the Pitcairn Islands marine reserve in the central Pacific, which constitutes the entire Pitcairn Island Exclusive Economic Zone, since January 2015.
+OceanMind, with its advanced monitoring and data analysis technology to interpret vessel behaviour, was chosen to conduct a pilot surveillance project in the Pitcairn Islands to determine if technology assisted analysis and remote sensing capabilities could provide insights into what is happening in remote areas of UK sovereign waters in partnership with The Pew Charitable Trusts and the British Government.

 Taking satellite and monitoring data from AIS, SAR and Electro-Optical (EO) satellites, OceanMind cross referenced this against external information such as fishing licence and vessel registry databases, regional fisheries management organisations and vessel tracking telemetry, to identify and distinguish between the various vessels located within the marine reserve, the EEZ and high seas.